moviemasher/angular-moviemasher/README.md

 ### How to Install on Your Web Host

 It's important to remember this project is just an *example* deployment and not intended to be a fully functional user-driven site out of the box.
-For instance, by default it uses HTTP authentication that accepts any username and password combination - hardly a reccommended mechanism!
+For instance, by default it uses HTTP authentication that accepts any username and password combination - hardly a recommended mechanism!
 It also stores all data locally in JSON files instead of using a database or other mechanism.

 1. edit the config/moviemasher.ini file and place outside your web root directory
 2. add its parent directory to PHP's include_path configuration option somehow or edit app/php/include/authutils.php to specify its full path